 The hardware update is the main selling point, but all the alternatives will benefit from it in the near future.
 The slightly brighter screen and faster wireless implementation are nice additions as well, but they’re not going to have a major impact in the acquisition process.

-The pricing will, and the Nitro 5 is very aggressively priced in most regions, able to tackle rivals like the Lenovo Legion Y520, Asus TUF FX504 and Acer Aspire 7, and out-pricing the Dell Inspiron Gaming or the Asus ROG GL553 variants with similar configurations, albeit these two are overall nicer laptops with better screens, better builds, quieter fans and larger batteries.
+The pricing will, and the Nitro 5 is very aggressively priced in most regions, able to tackle rivals like the Lenovo Legion Y520 and the updated Legion Y530, Asus TUF FX504 or the Acer Aspire 7.
+It out-prices the Dell Inspiron Gaming and Dell G7 Gaming, the Asus TUF FX505, or the Asus ROG GL553 variants with similar configurations, albeit these are overall nicer laptops with better screens, better builds, quieter fans and larger batteries.

 So at the end of the day, if you’re on a budget and want the best hardware specs money can buy in a mid-range gaming laptop, paired with a decent screen and good keyboard in a fairly nice shell, the Nitro 5 should be on your list.
 Just be aware of its quirks and make sure you can live with them before taking the plunge.